The Advanced Access Manager extension allows you to create advanced download limitations per download and on a global level.

 - Unzip and upload the plugin’s folder to your /wp-content/plugins/ directory

 - Activate the extension through the ‘Plugins’ menu in WordPress

-After installing the extension you can setup access rules per download or on a global level.
-The rules used per download and in global are the same so are only documented once.
+After installing the extension, you can set up access rules per download or on a global level.
+The rules used per download and in global are the same, so they are only documented once.

 Managing Access Rules

-Every download will have a new meta box under the content field titled ‘Advanced Access Rules’.
-In this box you can create, edit, order and delete the download specific access rules.
-Rules will be loaded in order of display, top first, and will tried to be matched to the requester per rule.
-Once a rule completely matches the requests (including restrictions), the rule will apply and the rules check will stop (break).
-Global rules will always be checked after download specific rules.
+Every download will have a new meta box under the content field.
+You can create, edit, order, and delete the download-specific access rules in this box.
+Rules will be loaded in order of display, top first, and will try to be matched to the requester per rule.
+Once a rule completely matches the requests (including restrictions), the rule will apply, and the rules check will stop (break).
+Global rules will always be checked after download’s specific rules.

-Access groups are the first and main identifier of an access rule.
-Based on the group the extension can determine of the rules applies on the person that’s trying to download your file.
-The extension comes with the following 4 access groups:
+Access groups are the first and main identifiers of an access rule.
+Based on the group, the extension can determine if the rules apply to the person trying to download your file.
+The extension comes with the following four access groups: